daniel-ac-martin/apidoc/README.md

 This project is the initial implementation of the idea.
 I am using it to document a library I have written in PHP.
 (Though the system should work just as well for many other languages.)
-It works well for my purposes but I should stress that it has been hacked together using mainly XSLT and bash. i.e. It is not the most elegant implementation imaginable.
+It works well for my purposes but I should stress that it has been hacked together using mainly XSLT and GNU Bash. i.e. It is not the most elegant implementation imaginable.
 I suspect it will only run on GNU/Linux systems, though it might be possible to use it on other *nix systems and Cygwin environments.